reymon359/gatsby-personal-site/content/posts/traveling-through-the-canary-islands-an-in-depth-guide-to-the-canary-islands/index.md

 I will not focus on the most touristic places like Las Américas, Los Cristianos, Puerto de la Cruz, or the Capital of Santa Cruz but on the hidden gems.
 The local towns worth a visit to see the authentic Tenerife.

 **La Laguna or San Cristobal de La Laguna.** Not a town but a city next to the capital Santa Cruz.
 University city which downtown has been classed as a World Heritage Place.
-It has its own microclimate and it is usually colder compared to other parts of the island.
+It has its own colder microclimate compared to other parts of the island.
 Remember to bring a jacket just in case.

 ![The Cathedral and main streets of La Laguna.](./assets/the_cathedral_and_main_streets_of_la_laguna.jpg)